On the Frobenius fields of abelian varieties over number fields: Introduction

 \section{Introduction}

-For a simple abelian variety over a number field and a place of good reduction of the number field, a basic invariant is the Frobenius field generated by the corresponding Frobenius eigenvalues.
-The arithmetic of the abelian variety seems to be reflected through the Frobenius fields.
+For an abelian variety over a number field and a place of good reduction, a basic invariant is the Frobenius field generated by the corresponding Frobenius eigenvalues.
+In this paper we study its connection with the arithmetic of the abelian variety.

-Based on CM theory of Shimura--Taniyama--Weil, the Frobenius fields are readily seen to be contained in a fixed number field for a simple CM abelian variety and equal to the fixed field for a set of places of positive Dirichlet density.
-For a non-CM simple abelian variety, it is known that the set of places such that the corresponding Frobenius fields equal a fixed number field cannot be the complement of a finite set of places.
-A natural question is to explore the upper Dirichlet density of the set of places at which the Frobenius field coincides with a given one up to an isomorphism.
-We show that the density is zero under a connected-ness hypothesis (see Theorem~\ref{thmA}).
-Thus, if a set of places with equal Frobenius fields has positive upper Dirichlet density, then the abelian variety is CM.
+For a CM abelian variety, in view of the CM theory of Shimura--Taniyama--Weil, the Frobenius fields are contained in a fixed number field and equal to it for a set of places of Dirichlet density one.
+A natural question: to explore the upper Dirichlet density of the set of places at which the Frobenius field of a non-CM abelian variety coincides with a given number field up to an isomorphism.
+The question has been studied in the literature in various low-dimensional cases, and the primary goal of this paper is to consider the general case via a uniform approach.

+We show that the density is zero under a mild connected-ness hypothesis (see Theorem~\ref{thmA}).
+Moreover, assuming the GRH, we provide a power saving upper bound on the size of the set of places with bounded norm at which the Frobenius field of a non-CM abelian variety coincides with a given number field (see Theorem~\ref{thmB}).